Updated weekly · Independent reviews · 2026 edition

 The right app is the one whose friction is low enough that you barely notice using it, whose data is accurate enough to trust, and whose tone keeps you coming back after an imperfect day.
 That is what this guide exists to help you find.

-Why we built this guide
+Why we built Fitness Tracking Guide

 The app stores list tens of thousands of health and fitness apps.
 Most "best app" lists ranking them are thin, rarely updated, and quietly sorted by affiliate commission rather than quality.
 Anyone who has downloaded a five-star "top pick" only to delete it a week later knows the problem: the listicle was never tested.

-Fitness Tracking Uncovered was built to fix that.
+Fitness Tracking Guide was built to fix that.
 We are a small, independent review team that does one thing — we use these apps, in real life, for weeks at a time, and we measure them against reference instruments instead of marketing copy.
 We publish the methodology, the scores, and the trade-offs openly, including the cases where our top pick is not the right choice for you.
 The goal is simple: a person should be able to land on one page, trust it, and pick an app they will still be using in six months.

-Every app in these rankings is used in real life by at least one reviewer for a minimum of 30 consecutive days — and for category rankings, across structured multi-week or multi-night testing protocols.
+Every app in these rankings is used in real life by at least one reviewer for a minimum of 45 consecutive days — and for category rankings, across structured multi-week or multi-night testing protocols.
 We do not rank apps we have not used.
 Wherever a measurable ground truth exists, we compare against it:

 • Nutrition & weight loss — logged meals weighed on a kitchen scale and cross-checked against the USDA FoodData Central database.